LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2SchemaMigration.md

 VISIONPRESCRIPTION_LOGICAL_RESOURCES
 ```

 The data definition has several reference tables to support FHIR Search for each Resoruce type.
+Each of the following table types are defined in the `FHIRResourceTableGroup.java`.

 | Search Parameter Types | Search Value Table | Description |
 |----------|----------|---------------------------------------------|